muhfalihr/PyXDownloader/README.md

 3. **_--path/-p_**

    Used to specify the path of the folder to save the download results.
+The default is the default folder where the download results are saved, namely the **Downloads** folder.

 4. **_--screenname/-sn_**